 What is a Fiancé(e)?

 A foreign citizen fiancé(e) of the US citizen is the recipient of an approved petition for Alien fiancé(e), Form I-129F under US immigration law.
-This person is issued a non-immigrant K-1 visa for travel to the US to marry his or her US citizen fiancé.
+This person has issued a non-immigrant K-1 visa for travel to the US to marry his or her US citizen fiancé.
 Both persons should have been legally free to marry at the time of filing petition and the marriage should be legally possible under the laws of the US state where the marriage will take place.
 In general, the fiancé and the US citizen sponsor must have met in person within the past two years.

 What is K-1 Visa?